-\end{definition} We can now state the main technical contribution of this section, Lemma \ref{lem:MWlegalmatching_correct}, showing that the constraints in $LP(\nu^*, p,\mathcal T)$ corresponding to edges $(k,j) \in \nu^*$ are tight.
-These constraints being tight for $(\omega^*, \rho^*)$ are crucial to then be able to use $\rho^*$ to compute the desired price increase via complementary slackness.
+We now state the main technical contribution of this section, Lemma \ref{lem:MWlegalmatching_correct}: the constraints in $LP(\tau^*, p,\mathcal T)$ corresponding to edges $(k,j) \in \tau^*$ are tight.
+These constraints being tight for $(\omega^*, \rho^*)$ are crucial to use $\rho^*$ to compute the desired price increase via complementary slackness.

 \begin{lemma}[Min-weight partially stable perfect matching satisfies equality constraints] Let $\mu^*$ be an optimal solution to the weighted minimum common basis problem given by